 Joe Ploof is an entrepreneur at heart—and a beer lover by nature.
 In 2009, encouraged by a close friend, Ploof decided to pursue his dream of opening a brewery and working for himself.

-Innovation Destination Hartford Website Curator Nan Price toured Hanging Hills Brewery and talked with Ploof about how the brewery idea began and some of the challenges to launching a startup.
+Innovation Destination Hartford Website Curator Nan Price toured Hanging Hills Brewing Company and talked with Ploof about how the brewery idea began and some of the challenges to launching a startup.

 PRICE: Why launch a startup brewery?

 PLOOF: I love craft beer and I love this industry.
 But also, I wanted to start a business.
 I didn’t want to work for anyone else.